Curriculum

 Semester | Grades 10, 11, 12; Credit: 1/2

-A hands–on introductory computer–programming course.
+A hands–on introductory computer programming course.
 Students learn object-based coding for algorithmic thinking, beginning GUI.
-Introductory level learning in Java, JavaScript, and Python are included.
+Introductory level learning in Python.
 This course benefits those students who are logical thinkers and who wish to learn fundamental programming techniques.
 It also provides a solid foundation for those considering additional computer programming or computer science courses.
 Offered only one semester.

 Semester | Grades 10, 11, 12; Credit: 1/2